-WMBatch/WMLib can be controlled via an ASCII batch file.
-The batch file contains commands recognized by the application to perform parsing, conversion, manipulation and writing of various wafer map formats.
+WMBatch/WMLib can be controlled via an ASCII command file.
+The command file contains directives recognized by the application to perform parsing, conversion, manipulation and writing of various wafer map formats.
 This document describes the available keywords supported and the syntax for controlling WMBatch/WMLib.

-WMBatch can execute a batch command file using the built-in command line parameter:
+WMBatch can execute a batch command file using the command line argument

 Comments

-Comments can be made to annotate commands in the batch file.
+Comments can be made to annotate commands in the command file.
 Comments are recognized by placing a # character as the first non-whitespace character on a line.

 Use of Quotation Marks